 The actual served chunk size, upon which SRPT-SS relies, is not known until the request is completed.
-However, we believe it should be possible to predict it fairly accurately.
+However, we belive it should be possible to predict it fairly accurately.
 One possible way of achieving this, which we are currently exploring, is by finding correlations between object popularity and the level of discrepancy between the requested and served data chunk size.
 Another approach could be based on both the prediction of served chunk size and the download speed of the client.
-For the latter, the connection type and the network distance to the client, such a domain-based scheduling, could be potentially applied [13].
+For the latter, the connection type of the client and the network distance of the client, such a domain-based scheduling [12], could be potentially applied.